Mafit1/notes-app/README.md

    ```

 ### Metrics
-You can get server metrics by open grafana on http://localhost:3000 and prometheus on http://localhost:9090
+You can get server metrics by opening Grafana at http://localhost:3000 and Prometheus at http://localhost:9090

 ### API Endpoints